 This report is an annual update of the food import standards and enforcement mechanisms in Colombia.
-It includes updates on nutritional labeling, biotechnology and new information on sustainable packaging policies and trade facilitation in Colombia.
+It includes updates on nutritional labeling, biotechnology, and new information on Colombia's nutrition and trade facilitation policies.
 For assistance on trade policy and port issues in Colombia, U.S. exporters are encouraged to contact FAS Bogota at agbogota@fas.usda.gov or jose.quintero@usda.gov.